![]() |

 “Respondent” means an employer against whom a complaint is filed.

-“Responsibility” means the degree of accountability required in the performance of the job.
+“Responsibility” means the degree of accountability required in the performance of a job.
 Minor or occasional responsibility added to an employee’s duties that are not of significant consequence or importance will not justify a finding of unequal or equal responsibility.

 “Seniority system” means a system that gives preference to employees based on years of service.